 Allow plenty of time to prepare your activity; a lot of time and energy can be saved by planning ahead.
-If you are holding a summer event, start planning in January, form a small group to co-ordinate it, make a checklist of jobs that need doing, and allocate tasks appropriately among the group.
-Have regular
+If you are holding a summer event, start planning in January, form a small group to co-ordinate it, make a checklist of jobs that need to be done and allocate tasks appropriately among the group.
+Have regular meetings to check progress and keep records to track your progress.